ClickHouse/ClickHouse/docs/en/sql-reference/data-types/date32.md

 # Date32 {#data_type-datetime32}

-The date.
+A date.
 Supports the date range same with [Datetime64](../../sql-reference/data-types/datetime64.md).
-Stored in four bytes as the number of days since 1925-01-01 till 2283-11-11.
+Stored in four bytes as the number of days since 1925-01-01.
+Allows storing values till 2283-11-11.

 **Examples**